laszloszurok/hugo-website/content/blog/dwm-rice.md

 date: 2020-07-20T17:28:04+02:00
 toc: true
 draft: false
 summary: "This tutorial will go over how to customize DWM.
 I'm going to use my own DWM build as an example.
-This post was made for a request from a Reddit user after I posted an image of my Arch linux setup in [r/unixporn](https://www.reddit.com/r/unixporn/)."
+This post was made for a request from a Reddit user after I posted an image of my Arch linux setup in r/unixporn."
 tags:
  - dwm
  - rice
  - tutorial
 ---
 This tutorial will go over how to customize DWM.
 I'm going to use my own DWM build as an example.
 If you want to see the final looks of the setup
-I'm going to build here, you can check it out [here](/arch-notes/screenshots).
+I'm going to build here, you can check it out {{< target-blank title="here" url="/arch-notes/screenshots" >}}.

-This post was made for a request from a Reddit user after I posted an image of my Arch linux setup in [r/unixporn](https://www.reddit.com/r/unixporn/).
+This post was made for a request from a Reddit user after I posted an image of my Arch linux setup in {{< target-blank title="r/unixporn" url="https://www.reddit.com/r/unixporn/" >}}.

 ## About DWM
 DWM stands for Dynamic Window Manager.
 As the name suggests it manages windows in a graphical enviroment.
 It supports different layouts, like tiled, stacked, etc.